isb-cgc/readthedocs/docs/source/sections/QueryOfTheHalfMonth.rst

 ***********************
-Query of the Half Month
+Query of the Month Club
 ***********************

-The half-month is a two week period of time used in astronomy labeled A-Y.
+Welcome to the 'Query of the Month Club' where we'll be creating a collection of new and interesting queries to demonstrate the powerful combination of BigData from the TCGA and BigQuery from Google.

-Each half-month we'll be adding new and interesting queries.
-Please let us know if you'd like to be featured on the "query-blog"!
+Please let us know if you'd like to be featured on the "query-club"!
 email: dgibbs (at) systemsbiology (dot) org

-Half-month V, 2016
+December, 2016
-##################
+##############

-This half-month's query comes from our own Sheila Reynolds.
+This month's query comes from our own Sheila Reynolds.
 Thanks Sheila!

 Description
 -----------